ostronic/ostronic/README.md

 - 👋 Hi, I’m @ostronic
 - 👀 I’m interested in webdesign, coding, electronics builds and repair, cyber security.
 - 🌱 I’m currently learning C programming language.
-- 💞️ I’m looking to collaborate on Electronics build, and little coding
+- 💞️ I’m looking to collaborate on Electronics build, and python programming projects.
-- 📫 How to reach me diostronics.com or  bdv#2377 on Discord
+- 📫 How to reach me diostronics.com , sosumade@gmail.com https://twitter.com/Os_tronics

 <!---
 ostronic/ostronics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.